 What is the treatment after a heart attack?

 The goal at St. Louis Heart and Vascular is to prevent a heart attack in the first place.
 Unfortunately, many people with atherosclerosis only find this out after a heart attack, which is why early intervention and testing is key.

 If you have high blood pressure or high cholesterol, your doctor can take proactive steps using diagnostic equipment like an echocardiogram to test your cardiovascular function.
 If they detect a problem, they may use advanced imaging equipment to locate the blockage.
 From there, they can use stents to open up your arteries and prescribe medications that deter clot formation and thin your blood in order to prevent a heart attack.

-To avoid becoming part of the staggering heart attack statistics, call one of the six locations of St. Louis Heart and Vascular.
+To avoid becoming part of the staggering heart attack statistics, call one of the seven locations of St. Louis Heart and Vascular.